agiliq/djenofdjango/src/source/chapter2.rst

 So, we have 'registered' our ``CD`` model with the admin interface.

 If you refresh the admin page, you can see the 'Cd_library' header and 'Cds' under it.
 Yes this is our app's model and we can add/edit/delete any instances of our CD model through the admin interface.

-This is one of the most useful 'batteries' that django ships with.
+Did you notice?:

+* Django used our model field types (CharField, TextField, DateField) to create HTML widgets in the admin page

+* Genre Field has a drop down field with the CHOICES attributes used to populate its key, value pairs

+* DateField includes a handy calendar popup

+* Description is optional, so it is not highlighted like the rest of the fields

+* Django provides automatic form validation.
+Try entering blank values, or wrong dates and submitting the form.

+* In accordance with the DRY principle, models.py is the only place where you specified the fields.

 With this, we have built our own personal CD library.
-Of course, this application does not define any actions or urls yet but we have utilized django's admin interface to be able to interact with the database and store our model.
-Note how we have used a contrib app and customized it to our needs in our application.
-Due to a reusable app like contrib.admin, we were able to reduce the duplicate effort required to write CRUD methods for our CD model.
-As we shall see, the admin app is very flexible and can be easily customized to our needs.